-Dana Szymkowicz is a Project Toxicologist in the Health Sciences Department at CTEH with experience in aquatic and environmental toxicology, arsenic and other metals, developmental toxicity, and laboratory quality control.
-As a toxicologist for CTEH, Dr. Szymkowicz has experience in environmental an inhalation toxicology, emergency response toxicology, and worker and community risk communication.
-Dr. Szymkowicz contributes to a wide variety of projects, including support for toxic tort litigation, evaluating the relationship between chemical exposure and disease, human health risk assessment, and the development of emergency response guides.
+Dana Currie is a Project Toxicologist in the Health Sciences Department at CTEH with experience in aquatic and environmental toxicology, arsenic and other metals, developmental toxicity, and laboratory quality control.
+As a toxicologist for CTEH, Dr. Currie has experience in environmental an inhalation toxicology, emergency response toxicology, and worker and community risk communication.
+Dr. Currie contributes to a wide variety of projects, including support for toxic tort litigation, evaluating the relationship between chemical exposure and disease, human health risk assessment, and the development of emergency response guides.

-Dr. Szymkowicz’s doctoral dissertation focused on the long-term effects of developmental arsenic exposures on muscle growth and development using Fundulus heteroclitus as a model organism.
-While at Clemson University, she also instructed a Biological Chemistry Techniques laboratory course as a graduate teaching assistant, which involved teaching techniques for analyzing proteins, carbohydrates, lipds, and nucleic acids and their associated biochemical applications.
+Dr. Currie’s doctoral dissertation focused on the long-term effects of developmental arsenic exposures on muscle growth and development using Fundulus heteroclitus as a model organism.
+While at Clemson University, she also instructed a Biological Chemistry Techniques laboratory course as a graduate teaching assistant, which involved teaching techniques for analyzing proteins, carbohydrates, lipids, and nucleic acids and their associated biochemical applications.